GLSRC/rescomp/README.md

     which pip

-The output of the above should be something like
+The output of the above should include the environment name, here _rc_env_, something like

     > "/Users/<username>/anaconda3/envs/rc_env/bin/pip"

-if it's not install pip activate and deactivate your anaconda environment and then install pip, should it still not be found
+If it doesn't, activate and deactivate your anaconda environment and then, should it still not be found, install pip (again)

     conda deactivate rc_env
     conda activate rc_env